LoupAndSnoop/space-anal-justice/README.md

 - Agriculture science instead requires plastic, iron bacteria, and rocket fuel.
 Iron ore can now be recycled by biochamber.
 Agriculture science is always made fresh.
 This incentivises Glebase-building.
 - Fruit processing now yields very slightly more seeds, to accelerate growth and give more tolerance for new players.
 - Rocket turret now has a bigger range and rockets are faster.
 This allows rocket turrets to much more effectively defend Gleba.
 - Bioflux can now be recycled with jelly/mash (but only on Gleba!) to make quality grinding of Gleba items easier.
+To balance, bioflux max prod is capped, and bioflux recycling yield is lower than normal recycling.

 ## Aquilo:
 - Burner inserters are faster and more energy efficient (still inferior to fast inserters).